Rishi Sunak launches bid to succeed Boris Johnson as UK PM | Politics

 - United Kingdom

-Rishi Sunak, the former UK Chancellor of the Exchequer, on Friday formally launched his leadership bid to succeed Boris Johnson as the new Conservative Party leader and future British Prime Minister.

-The British Indian minister, who resigned from Johnson's Cabinet earlier this week setting off events in motion that ultimately led to his resignation, becomes the highest-profile Tory member of Parliament yet to throw his hat in the ring for the leadership race.
+Rishi Sunak, the former UK Chancellor of the Exchequer, on Friday formally launched his bid to succeed Boris Johnson as the new Conservative Party leader and future Prime Minister with a promise to lead the UK in the "right direction", becoming the highest-profile Tory Member of Parliament yet to throw his hat in the ring for the leadership race.
+The 42-year-old British Indian minister resigned from the UK Cabinet earlier this week, setting off events in motion that ultimately led to Johnson's resignation.
+His #Ready4Rishi campaign kicked off with a message on Twitter, accompanied by a video made up of images of his Indian-origin grandparents and parents who migrated to the UK via East Africa.

+"I'm standing to be the next leader of the Conservative Party and your Prime Minister.
+Let's restore trust, rebuild the economy and reunite the country," said Sunak.

-''Someone has to grip this moment and make the right decisions,'' he said in a social media video launching his campaign.
+''Someone has to grip this moment and make the right decisions,'' he said in the video.

+''Do we confront this moment with honesty, seriousness and determination or do we tell ourselves comforting fairy tales that might make us feel better in the moment but will leave our children worse off tomorrow,'' he questioned.

+The MP for Richmond in Yorkshire since 2015 goes on to promise to lead the country in the right direction based on "non-negotiable values'' of ''patriotism, fairness and hard work''.

+Referring to his most recent role as finance minister, Sunak points out how he ran the "toughest department" in the UK government through the toughest times when faced with the nightmare of COVID.

+"We've had enough of division.
+Politics at its best is a unifying endeavour and I have spent my career bringing people together because that is the only way to succeed," he said, adding that he would set out more about his vision in the coming days and weeks.

-The 42-year-old MP and son-in-law of Infosys co-founder Narayana Murthy has long been seen as an heir apparent to Johnson at 10 Downing Street and is believed to have garnered the support of a significant chunk of the Conservative Party to launch his candidacy.
+Sunak, son-in-law of Infosys co-founder Narayana Murthy, has long been seen as an heir apparent to Johnson at 10 Downing Street and is believed to have garnered the support of a significant chunk of the Tory party to launch his candidacy.

 "We need to make sure that's not the end of the British Indian story.
 There's lots more we can achieve.
 There's lots more we can do.
 And I'm really excited about the future," he told reporters last week, when asked if he could go on to be the first Indian-origin Prime Minister of the UK.